17 Best things to do in Matakana, Auckland | Your guide from a local

 6. Relax at Omaha Beach

-Omaha Beach is one of the most popular beaches near Matakana.
-In summer you’ll find plenty of holiday goers here but don’t worry, this spacious beach has room for everyone.
+Omaha Beach is one of the most popular beaches near Matakana and one of my personal favourites.
+Having spent a lot of time here over the years with family and friends it will always hold a special place in my heart.
+In summer you’ll find plenty of holidaygoers here but don’t worry, this spacious beach has room for everyone.

 The Omaha coastline is beautiful, and the beach itself is clean and sandy.
-Omaha is popular for swimming, fishing, and surfing; however, it’s also a great place to simply relax and take in the stunning views.
+No wonder it’s regarded as one of the top beaches in Auckland!
+Omaha is popular for swimming, fishing, and surfing; however, it’s also a great place to relax and take in the stunning views simply.

 7. Scupltureum